Arkansas: End of Reconstruction and late 19th century

 In 1874, the Brooks-Baxter War, a political struggle between factions of the Republican Party shook Little Rock and the state governorship.
 It was settled only when President Ulysses S. Grant ordered Joseph Brooks to disperse his militant supporters.

-Following the Brooks-Baxter War, a new state constitution was ratified, re-enfranchising former Confederates and effectively bringing an end to Reconstruction.
+Following the Brooks-Baxter War, a new state constitution was ratified, re-enfranchising former Confederates and effectively ending Reconstruction.

-In 1881, the Arkansas state legislature enacted a bill that adopted an official pronunciation of the state's name, to combat a controversy then simmering.
-(See Law and Government below.)
+In 1881, the Arkansas state legislature enacted a bill adopting an official pronunciation of the state's name to combat a simmering controversy.

 After Reconstruction, the state began to receive more immigrants and migrants.
 Chinese, Italian, and Syrian men were recruited for farm labor in the developing Delta region.
 None of these nationalities stayed long at farm labor; the Chinese especially, as they quickly became small merchants in towns around the Delta.
 Many Chinese became such successful merchants in small towns that they were able to educate their children at college.

 Construction of railroads enabled more farmers to get their products to market.
 It also brought new development into different parts of the state, including the Ozarks, where some areas were developed as resorts.
-In a few years at the end of the 19th century, for instance, Eureka Springs in Carroll County grew to 10,000 people, rapidly becoming a tourist destination and the fourth-largest city of the state.
+In a few years at the end of the 19th century, for instance, Eureka Springs in Carroll County grew to 10,000 people, rapidly becoming a tourist destination and the state's fourth-largest city.
 It featured newly constructed, elegant resort hotels and spas planned around its natural springs, considered to have healthful properties.
 The town's attractions included horse racing and other entertainment.
 It appealed to a wide variety of classes, becoming almost as popular as Hot Springs.